Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/es-ES/build-transaction-construction.md

 Axia provides the following tools to help perform these steps.

-## AXIASolar-JS Tools
+## AXIA-JS Tools

-[AXIASolar-JS Tools](https://github.com/axiasolar-js/tools) contains a set of command line tools for interacting with a Substrate client, including one called "Signer CLI" to create, sign, and broadcast transactions.
+[AXIA-JS Tools](https://github.com/AXIA-js/tools) contains a set of command line tools for interacting with a Substrate client, including one called "Signer CLI" to create, sign, and broadcast transactions.

 This example will use the `signer submit` command, which will create and submit the transaction.
 The `signer sendOffline` command has the exact same API, but will not broadcast the transaction. `submit` and `sendOffline` must be connected to a node to fetch the current metadata and construct a valid transaction.
 Their API has the format: